 Low Down Payment Options

 One important caveat here is that you will have to live in the property for at least a year.
 So many aspiring real estate investors are trying to buy a multi-unit property.
 The family lives in one unit and rents out the other.
 Then they move out after a year and rents out the entire unit.
-That way they can move in and start getting cash.
-If they close for cash keep in mind that if you guys go this route you will also have to pay mortgage insurance which can add to your total costs.
+Keep in mind that if you go this route you will also have to pay mortgage insurance which can add to your total costs.

 Creative Financing Options

-You should start looking into creative financing if you have other options available.
 A 20% down payment is typical.
-But since this article is for beginners, I won’t cover those methods right now.
 Just know that you can either make a 15 to 20% down payment or a 3½% down payment with an FHA loan if you don’t mind living in the unit for at least a year.

 Step 2: Build Your Credit

-Okay, let’s move on to step two, which is building your credit.
-You see, if you are planning on getting a mortgage loan to finance a rental property, your credit is extremely important.
+If you are planning on getting a mortgage loan to finance a rental property, your credit is extremely important.
 The higher your credit score, the lower the interest rate you are likely to get from a bank.
-Of course, we want a lower interest rate on our mortgage because that means paying less interest over time.

 Ideal Credit Score Range